 An Egnyte account has three different types of users.
 A person's user type governs whether they have access to a broad array of Egnyte features including audit reports, user management, FTP upload capabilities, and private folders.

-Please note that user types are different from folder access levels, which determine the set of actions that a user can perform on a particular folder (downloading or deleting files, moving the folder, etc.).
+Note: User types are different from folder access levels, which determine the set of actions that a user can perform on a particular folder (downloading or deleting files, moving the folder, etc.).
 User Groups are a convenient way to cluster users for assigning common permissions to folders.

 Click on the links below to learn more:

 By default, the person who registers for an Egnyte account is the administrator of that account.
 Additional administrator accounts can be created or deleted as necessary.
 Administrators can perform the following actions.

 - Create Power Users, Standard Users, and Groups from the Users & Groups menu: This is essential to provide other users with access to Egnyte.

 - Create root-level folders under the Shared Folder: This is the first step in creating a folder scheme that is customized for your business needs.